hbina/hbina/README.md

 Link to the repository: [chisai](https://github.com/hbina/chisai)

+## otto_vec

+A Rust library that provides a procedural macro that can automatically vectorize any pure functions.

+Link to the repository: [chisai](https://github.com/hbina/otto_vec)

 ## hyoka

 Generic REPL as a `Rust` library.
 One can use this library to implement pretty much any REPL one can think of.
 If you browse the examples folder, I have implemented a simple calculator and `Lisp`-like interpreter using it.